 This is a list of my academic writing to date.

-My doctoral thesis is The Rôle of Evil in Old English Narrative Verse.
-It was submitted successfully to King’s College, London in 1998.
+My doctoral thesis is The Rôle of Evil in Old English Narrative Verse, submitted successfully to King’s College, London in 1998.

 ‘Peter Ackroyd’s Imaginative Projections: A Context for the Creature of The Casebook of Victor Frankenstein‘ appeared in the Modern Language Review in January 2013 (108:1).

 My contributions to the Literary London Society’s on-line journal, The Literary London Journal, are:

 The Trope of the Tramp: Ackroyd’s Vagrants at the Heart of the City